camila-guerra/EDA_Youtube_Project/README.md

 ### 🎯 Project Objective

 💡 **Why this project?**

 I've always been fascinated by what can be discovered through large volumes of data.
 The **YouTube API** offers a goldmine of information ready to explore: trends, audience behavior, video impact... all in real time!

+💡 **What's the point of this project?**

+I wanted to explore what makes a video trend on YouTube — by looking at real data from different countries 🌎.

+The idea isn’t to draw big conclusions, since it’s just a few weeks of data, but to spot initial patterns and practice data cleaning, analysis and visualization skills using Python.

+It’s a mix of curiosity + hands-on learning 🧠📊

 ---